alnoki/AAAAAA/docs/development/documentation.rst

    * Indent 3 spaces (especially for
      :xref:`nested lists <reST-list-indentation>`)
    * Lines should be a maximum length of 79 characters
-   * 2-line whitespace for the two top-level titles:
+   * 2-line whitespace for the two top-level titles
+   * Use a single, unescaped space for footnotes

       .. code-block:: rest